5G NR: Deployment modes

-Initial 5G NR launches will depend on existing 4G LTE infrastructure in non-standalone (NSA) mode, before maturation of the standalone (SA) mode with the 5G core network.
-Additionally, the spectrum can be dynamically shared between 4G LTE and 5G NR.
+Initial 5G NR launches will depend on existing LTE infrastructure in non-standalone (NSA) mode, before maturation of the standalone (SA) mode with the 5G core network.
+Additionally, the spectrum can be dynamically shared between LTE and 5G NR.

 Dynamic spectrum sharing

-To make better use of existing assets, carriers may opt to dynamically share it between 4G LTE and 5G NR.
-The spectrum is multiplexed over time between both generations of mobile networks, while still using the 4G LTE network for control functions, depending on user demand.
-Dynamic spectrum sharing (DSS) may be deployed on existing 4G LTE equipment as long as it is compatible with 5G NR.
+To make better use of existing assets, carriers may opt to dynamically share it between LTE and 5G NR.
+The spectrum is multiplexed over time between both generations of mobile networks depending on user demand, while still using the LTE network for control functions.
+Dynamic spectrum sharing (DSS) may be deployed on existing LTE equipment as long as it is compatible with 5G NR.
 Only the 5G NR terminal needs to be compatible with DSS.

 Non-standalone mode

-The non-standalone (NSA) mode of 5G NR refers to an option of 5G NR deployment that depends on the control plane of an existing 4G LTE network for control functions, while 5G NR is exclusively focused on the user plane.
+The non-standalone (NSA) mode of 5G NR refers to an option of 5G NR deployment that depends on the control plane of an existing LTE network for control functions, while 5G NR is exclusively focused on the user plane.
 This is reported to speed up 5G adoption, however some operators and vendors have criticized prioritizing the introduction of 5G NR NSA on the grounds that it could hinder the implementation of the standalone mode of the network.
+It uses the same core network as a 4G network, but with upgraded radio equipment.

 Standalone mode

 The standalone (SA) mode of 5G NR refers to using 5G cells for both signalling and information transfer.
 It includes the new 5G Packet Core architecture instead of relying on the 4G Evolved Packet Core, to allow the deployment of 5G without the LTE network.
 It is expected to have lower cost, better efficiency, and to assist development of new use cases.
 However, initial deployment might see slower speed than existing network due to the allocation of spectrum.
+It uses a new core network dedicated to 5G.

 Numerology (sub-carrier spacing)

 5G NR supports seven subcarrier spacings:

-The length of CP is inversely proportional to the subcarrier spacing.
+The length of the cyclic prefix is inversely proportional to the subcarrier spacing.
 It is 4.7 μs with 15 kHz, and 4.7 / 16 = 0.29 μs for 240 kHz subcarrier spacing.
+Additionally, higher subcarrier spacings allow for reduced latency and increased support for high-frequency bands, essential for the ultra-reliable low-latency communications (URLLC) and enhanced mobile broadband (eMBB) applications in 5G.

+NR-Light / RedCap

+In 5G NR Release 17, the 3GPP introduced NR-Light for reduced capabilities (RedCap) devices.
+NR-Light, also known as RedCap, is designed to support a wide range of new and emerging use cases that require lower complexity and reduced power consumption compared to traditional 5G NR devices.

+NR-Light targets devices in the mid-tier performance category, striking a balance between the high-performance capabilities of standard 5G NR devices and the ultra-low complexity of LTE-M and NB-IoT devices.
+This makes it ideal for applications such as: